top of page

 Eating separately can lead to:

-• Children feeling disconnected from adults
+• Children feel disconnected from adults

 • Less exposure to positive eating role-modeling